 b) loans in place with the parent or any group company, including groups cash pools do not exceed 20% of Total Assets held by the captive reinsurance undertaking;

 c) the maximum loss resulting from the gross technical provisions can be deterministically assessed without the use of stochastic methods.

+Article 5

+IT solutions developed by EIOPA

+1. EIOPA shall ensure that the IT solutions for the procedures, formats and templates developed pursuant to Article 56 of Directive 2009/138/EC comply with the uniform reporting formats laid down in this Regulation at all times and include all the data points and information listed in Annex I to this Regulation.

+2. EIOPA shall make available on its website the IT solutions, including reporting templates and instructions and keep those IT solutions up-to-date and available in all official languages in the European Union.

 CHAPTER II

 QUANTITATIVE REPORTING TEMPLATES FOR INDIVIDUAL UNDERTAKINGS